The "Dos, Don'ts and Nevers" of Phishing:

 What is this "phishing" that you speak of?
 Unfortunately, phishing does not involve sitting at the edge of a pier while on vacation, and it's more than just a bad pun.
 Phishing (phony+fishing) is when someone tries to fish information out of you.
 Types of information that they could be after might include your username and password, personal financial information, like your debit card number, or anything else that might be useful to someone who wants to assume your identity.
 In this case, someone really wanted your Emory ID and password.

 There's nothing interesting in my email, why would someone want my password?
 This may or may not be true.
 Often phishers will ask for your ID and password because they want to use your e-mail account to send more spam and phishing messages.
-But consider this for a moment, do you have any private information (patient data, social security numbers, bank account numbers, etc) in email messages that an identity thief might want to get their hands on?
+But consider this for a moment: do you have any private information (patient data, social security numbers, bank account numbers, etc) in email messages that an identity thief might want to get their hands on?
 If so they might find your email very interesting.
-Additionally, having your username and password gives them access to everything that you have access to, PeopleSoft, VPN, email, etc.
+Also, thieves have recently used phished passwords to change direct deposit information for victims at several universities!

 How could I have known that this message was fake?
 First and foremost, and we can't emphasize this enough, no legitimate representative of Emory will EVER ask you for your password, period.
 Secondly, this isn't the most well written message.
 Odd word choices and bad grammar can often be a sign of phishing, but not always.
 Some phishing messages are very well written and look quite authentic.